This post may contain affiliate links. Please read our disclosure policy.

 Can I put dry pasta in the slow cooker?

-Yes, you can put dry, uncooked pasta in the slow cooker!
-In this recipe, you’ll add the water to the slow cooker that the noodles will cook in.
-As long as the pasta is fully submerged in liquid it will cook just fine.
+Yes!
+In this recipe, you’ll add water to the slow cooker and the noodles will cook right in the sauce.
+Just make sure the pasta is fully submerged in liquid before you start cooking.

 Can I keep spaghetti warm in the slow cooker?